davidcarboni/restolino/README.md

  * You can only GET /.
 Why would you PUT, POST or DELETE the root?
 You wouldn't.
 If you think you would, your design sucks.
 Implement the `Home` interface, which provides a single method: `get(req, res)`.
  * Annotate your endpoint classes as `@Endpoint`.
  * Endpoint names are lowercased class names.
-More complex, more of your time.
+More complexity would need, more of your time.
 Get over it.
  * Annotate your methods with JAX-RS `@GET`, `@PUT`, `@POST` and `@DELETE`.
  * Method parameters must be `req, res[, request message]`.
  * The return type of your method can be any type, or void.
 If you return null, that's OK.